We are proud to announce... The Terlingua Star Park!

 Each event deploys $10,000+ in optical equipment, along with the supporting infrastructure that makes it reliable and safe: vehicles, trailers, power, storage, insurance, office, tax, and all the other little things.

-👨👩👧👦 No pets at public tours.
+👨👩👧👦 Trained service animals only at The Terlingua Star Park.
 Anything goes for private tours!

-Be considerate of others at public tours, and please don't let your dog knock over the telescope at a private tour.
+Please don't let your dog knock over the telescope.
 Thank you!

 🌧️ If we have to cancel due to weather and can't reschedule, you'll receive a full refund.